-I discovered the secret to successfully growing passionfruit quite by accident, simply by applying permaculture design principles.
+I discovered how to successfully grow passionfruit quite by accident, simply by applying permaculture design principles.
 The results were impressive!

 Unless you are brand new to this site you already know that I'm lazy.
 What I love best about permaculture is the mantra to let nature do the work.

-They told me that you can't grow passionfruit here, but that of course did not stop me from trying.
+They told me that you can't grow passionfruit here -- "The climate is too harsh, the soil is too poor, the termites will eat them, a wilt disease or the nematodes will get them..." -- but that of course did not stop me from trying.

 I got hold of some passionfruit, both a yellow and a purple one.
 I ate them, and planted some seeds.
 To my surprise all of them came up.
 So here I was with a bunch of passionfruit plants and no trellis.